Āyatana: Etymology

 In Vedic literature āyatana is "used for a regular place, position, etc. occupied by a person."
-In some Upanishads it has the meaning of a "dwelling place" or "resort," or a "resting place for the mind," indicating that āyatana means "the place in which experience happens" or a "center of experience."
+In some Upanishads it refers to a "dwelling place" or "resort," or a "resting place for the mind," indicating that āyatana means "the place in which experience happens" or a "center of experience."
 According to Ellis, "center of experience" or "mental home" is a more adequate interpretation than "base" or "sphere."

-Ellis notes that āyatana in the suttas most commonly appears as a compound, namely saḷāyatana or cha phassāyatanā, the "six āyatanas of sensual experience."
+Ellis notes that āyatana in the suttas most commonly appears in compound form, namely saḷāyatana or cha phassāyatanā, the "six āyatanas of sensual experience."
 According to Ellis, "This context is so dominant that translators like Bodhi and Walshe translate ‘sense bases’ even if the Pāli texts only mentions āyatana, and not saḷāyatana."

-Ellis further notes that saḷāyatana is traditionally interpreted anatonomically, and understood as referring to the five senses and the mind.
-Yet, according to Olivelle, saḷāyatana refers to cognitive functions, (Note: Olivelle, The Early Upanishads: "In dealing with sight and hearing … [the early upanishads] clearly distinguish the power or the act of seeing and hearing from the respective external organs, the eyes and the ears.
-Indeed, they consistently use different Sanskrit terms for the two—cakṣus and śrotra for sight and hearing, and akṣan and karṇa for eye and ear, respectively..") and therefor are understood by Ellis as referring to sight, hearing, smelling, tasting, body-cognition, and mind-cognition.
+Ellis further notes that saḷāyatana is traditionally interpreted anatomically, and understood as referring to the five senses and the mind.
+Yet, according to Olivelle, saḷāyatana refers instead to cognitive functions, (Note: Olivelle, The Early Upanishads: "In dealing with sight and hearing … [the early upanishads] clearly distinguish the power or the act of seeing and hearing from the respective external organs, the eyes and the ears.
+Indeed, they consistently use different Sanskrit terms for the two—cakṣus and śrotra for sight and hearing, and akṣan and karṇa for eye and ear, respectively..") and is therefore understood by Ellis as referring to sight, hearing, smelling, tasting, body-cognition, and mind-cognition.